By Kori ~ September 8th, 2011.

-Boomtown is the entry level value brand produced by Dusted Valley Vintners.
+Boomtown is the entry-level value brand produced by Dusted Valley Vintners.
 Dusted Valley Vintners, located in Walla Walla, Washington, was founded in 2003 by brothers-in-law Chad Johnson and Corey Braunel who are co-owners and co-winemakers.
 Both Chad and Corey are originally from Wisconsin and are proud cheese-heads.
 In fact, they bring a bit of Wisconsin to Dusted Valley by using barrels made from Wisconsin oak to age their wines.
-Last summer, they opened a new tasting room in Woodinville near the Hollywood Schoolhouse for those on the west side of the mountains who cannot make frequent trips to Walla Walla.
+They also have a tasting room in Woodinville near the Hollywood Schoolhouse for those on the west side of the mountains who cannot make frequent trips to Walla Walla.

 Quality: 3.5 stars (out of 5)